Anti-dumping duty, 'countervailing' and other trade defence measures

 This means that complaints are usually started by UK or European trade associations, rather than single companies.

-For more information on starting a complaint, call the EC Trade Defence Helpdesk on Telephone: 00 32 22 98 78 73.
+For more information on starting a complaint, you can send a contact form to the EU Trade Defence Helpdesk.

 If you are trading in a third country outside the EU, and there are unrealistic or illegal trade barriers which make trading difficult in your customer’s country, you can appeal to the Complaint Register service.
 This is a single-entry point where you can request clarification on third-country tariffs, import formalities, documentation and other measures.
 You can also make complaints if you think trade barriers are imposed unfairly.